Fiscal Year 2014 User Fees for FPLS and CSENet

 TO: ALL STATE IV-D DIRECTORS

-This letter informs you of the annual user fees that each state will be assessed for use of the Federal Parent Locator Service (FPLS) and the Child Support Enforcement Network (CSENet) for Federal Fiscal Year (FY) 2013.
+This letter informs you of the annual user fees that each state will be assessed for use of the Federal Parent Locator Service (FPLS) and the Child Support Enforcement Network (CSENet) for Federal Fiscal Year (FY) 2014.
 Enclosed are summaries of your state’s fees.
+[User fees for individual states are not available online.]

-Under the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA), the federal Office of Child Support Enforcement (OCSE) is authorized to recover costs incurred in furnishing FPLS information at rates determined by the Secretary to be reasonable.
-These fees recover only a portion of OCSE’s costs for operating, maintaining, and upgrading the FPLS and for implementing new capabilities to support the mission of the Child Support Enforcement program.
+Under the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, the federal Office of Child Support Enforcement (OCSE) is authorized to recover costs incurred in furnishing FPLS information at rates determined by the Secretary to be reasonable.
+These fees recover only a portion of OCSE’s costs for operating, maintaining, and upgrading the FPLS and for implementing new capabilities to support the mission of the child support program.

-The FPLS and CSENet fees for FY2013 are allocated based on each state’s IV-D caseload average for the most recent six-year period as reported on your OCSE-157 report.
-Since all states can participate in FPLS services, CSENet and other telecommunications systems, benefits are weighed in direct proportion to caseloads, and fees are allocated accordingly.
+The FPLS and CSENet fees for FY2014 are allocated based on each state’s IV-D caseload average for the most recent six-year period as reported on your OCSE-157 report.
+Since all states can participate in FPLS services, CSENet, and other telecommunications systems, benefits are weighed in direct proportion to caseloads, and fees are allocated accordingly.

-FY2013 FPLS and CSENet user fees will be assessed beginning October 1, 2012.
+The FY2014 FPLS and CSENet user fees were assessed beginning October 1, 2013.
 These user fees are to be paid on a quarterly basis in equal installments.
 Using form OCSE-396A, report your FPLS fee charge-back on line 10 and CSENet fee charge-back on line 11.
 You will continue to receive all fees in a consolidated bill.
 Fees will automatically be deducted from your state’s quarterly grant.

 If you have any questions regarding fees, please contact Linda Deimeke at 202-401-5439 or firstname.lastname@example.org.
 Thank you for your continued efforts on behalf of our nation’s children.